San Jose Sharks: Dean Lombardi era (1996–2003)

-During the 1996 off-season, Dean Lombardi was hired as general manager.
-The next season was no better under Al Sims, with the Sharks again finishing last and winning only 27 games.
-Their standing would help them draft Patrick Marleau in the 1997 NHL Entry Draft.
+The 1996–97 season was no better under Al Sims, with the Sharks again finishing last and winning only 27 games.
+Sims was fired after his one season of play.
+Their standing would help them draft Patrick Marleau second overall in the 1997 NHL entry draft.
 The Sharks returned to the playoffs in 1997–98 with goaltender Mike Vernon, whom they acquired from the Red Wings, and new head coach Darryl Sutter.
-For the next two years, the Sharks made the playoffs, yet never advanced past the first round.
-In 1999, San Jose acquired former Toronto Maple Leafs and Montreal Canadiens star Vincent Damphousse.
-San Jose's luck changed in the 1999–2000 season, when the Sharks finished with their first-ever winning record.
-In an upset on par with the one they had pulled on Detroit six years earlier, the Sharks managed to eliminate the St. Louis Blues, who had finished first overall in the league that year, in seven games.
-However, the Sharks were defeated in the second round of the playoffs by the Dallas Stars.
-It was their second time losing to Dallas.
+They were eliminated by the Dallas Stars in the conference quarterfinals.
+Over the summer, they acquired goaltender Steve Shields, and during the 1998–99 season, San Jose acquired Montreal Canadiens forward Vincent Damphousse.
+However, the Colorado Avalanche defeated them in the conference quarterfinals.
+In an upset on par with the one they had pulled on Detroit six years earlier, the Sharks managed to eliminate the Presidents' Trophy-winning St. Louis Blues by coming back from a 3–1 series deficit to win in seven games.
+However, the Sharks were defeated in the second round of the playoffs by the Stars.

-In 2000–01, Kazakh goaltender Evgeni Nabokov won the Calder Memorial Trophy as the NHL's best rookie.
+In 2000–01, Kazakh goaltender Evgeni Nabokov, who was originally drafted in 1994, won the Calder Memorial Trophy as the NHL's best rookie.
 The team also acquired Finnish star forward Teemu Selanne from the Mighty Ducks of Anaheim.
-In the 2001 playoffs, the St. Louis Blues eliminated the Sharks in six games in the first round, avenging their 2000 defeat by San Jose.
-The team's breakout year was 2001–02.
-Veteran Adam Graves was acquired for Mikael Samuelsson, and the Sharks won their first Pacific Division title.
-They then defeated the Phoenix Coyotes in the first round of the 2002 playoffs, but fell to the Colorado Avalanche in the second round.
+In the 2001 playoffs, the St. Louis Blues eliminated the Sharks in six games in the first round.
+In 2001–02, the Sharks won their first Pacific Division title, but they fell to the Avalanche in the second round in seven games.